Interactivity-BV/codebaseai/README.md

 # Python Codebase Analyzer

 This project is a Python script that analyzes a Python codebase for unused code, linting issues, and complexity metrics.
-It also processes the output with a large language model (ChatGPT 4o only for now).
+It also processes the output with a large language model.
 The analysis tools used include `vulture`, `pylint`, and `radon`.
+It also enables yo to create docstrings on all your python files and generate documentation based on these docstrings.

 ## Disclaimer